Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • Pecorino Romano PDO aged 8-12 months

-• Grate with FINE grater
+• Grate with a FINE grater

-• 150g for 4 people (generous!)
+• 150g for 4 servings — be generous

-• Grate IMMEDIATELY (not before!)
+• Grate IMMEDIATELY before cooking

 Common mistake:

-3. Cook Pasta
+3. Cook the Pasta

-Minimum water = easier mantecatura!
+Less water = easier mantecatura.

-Traditional procedure:
+Traditional method:

 • 4 liters water in pot

-• Salt: 30g (7-8g/liter, LESS than usual!)
+• Salt: 30g (7-8g/liter — less than standard)

-• Vigorous boil
+• Rolling boil

-• Tonnarelli: 8-9 min (2-3 min BEFORE al dente!)
+• Tonnarelli: 8-9 min (drain 2-3 min before al dente)

 • Spaghetti: 7-8 min